B.R.I.D.G.E. TO DATA®(B.R.I.D.G.E.)

 Why are some databases not currently profiled on B.R.I.D.G.E.
 TO DATA®?

 The main goal of B.R.I.D.G.E. is to profile databases from around the world with the most current information.
 Therefore, B.R.I.D.G.E. profiles databases as new ones are created.
 We work with each database manager to ensure their database profile is complete and accurate.
 Although we try to include as many profiles on our web site as possible, we unfortunately cannot profile every database.
 In some cases it takes time, and in other cases data centers with private or non-commercial databases may not wish to disclose their data to non-affiliates (or the international community).
 To view them see our Declined List.

 Please contact us if a database of interest is not profiled on our website; it may be due to such restrictions set by the database managers, or because the database is no longer being offered.
-However, we do have some profiles of databases no longer/currently not being offered; these are indicated with the symbol §.
+However, we do have some database profiles that are either currently or no longer being offered; these are indicated with the symbol §.

 Do I have to register to use B.R.I.D.G.E.
 TO DATA®?

 Yes.
 The registration only takes a few minutes.
 Review our Subscription Rates before registering.